SvenGroot/JumboCore/doc/UserGuide/JobExecution.md

     possible in JumboCore).
 11. The task host loads the job configuration from the local cache, and finds the configuration for the task it has been instructed to run.
-12. The task host instantiates the task’s class (which implements [`ITask<TInput, TOutput>`](https://www.ookii.org/docs/jumbo-2.0/html/T_Ookii_Jumbo_Jet_ITask_2.htm)), opens input and output files on the DFS and sets up channels to other tasks as applicable.
+12. The task host instantiates the task’s class (which implements [`ITask<TInput, TOutput>`][]) opens input and output files on the DFS and sets up channels to other tasks as applicable.
     Note that DFS output is written to a temporary file, not the final output path.
 If the stage for this task has a child stage connected via a pipeline channel, these are also instantiated.
-13. The task host calls [`ITask.Run`](https://www.ookii.org/docs/jumbo-2.0/html/M_Ookii_Jumbo_Jet_ITask_2_Run.htm)
+13. The task host calls [`ITask<TInput, TOutput>.Run`][]
     for the task.
 14. Periodically, the task host informs the TaskServer of the task’s progress.
 The TaskServer forwards this information to the JobServer during heartbeats.
 If a task does not send progress updates for a configurable time-out, it is killed by the TaskServer.
 15. When the task finishes, the task host finalizes any output and closes all input and output files and channels.
 If the output is a DFS file, the temporary file is renamed to the final output file.
 16. The task host notifies the TaskServer of task completion, and terminates.
 17. When the TaskServer gets the completion notification, it notifies the JobServer on the next